-NCOS stage 2 – 2014/2015: Engaged Pangolin for a Life Cycle Assessment (LCA) – Carbon Footprint.
-This second stage added products to the operation’s NCOS certification: all red and white wines, commencing with the 2015 vintage.
+Stage 2 – 2014/2015: Engaged Pangolin for a Life Cycle Assessment (LCA) – Carbon Footprint.
+This second stage added products to the operation’s carbon neutral certification: all red and white wines, commencing with the 2015 vintage.

 Hybrid Life Cycle Assessment (LCA)

-In 2014/2015 Pangolin provided a ‘hybrid’ LCA for the NCOS application.
+In 2014/2015 Pangolin provided a ‘hybrid’ LCA for the Climate Active (then NCOS) application.
 This incorporated LCA material consumption data as well as input-output analysis.
 The latter takes into account the value of expenditure, or a total measurement of purchase and delivery to the end user.

 The LCA, as it indicates, is a cradle to grave assessment.
 For Ross Hill, it took into account the growing, making, packaging, and distributing of all red and white wines produced.
 Using a generic, or representative bottle of wine, the LCA assessed all emissions sources under all scopes 1, 2 and 3.
 For example: